cminyard/gensio/BUILDING.rst

 can be fixed, but they will take some work.

 The Windows built-in MDNS interfaces are used, so you don't need avahi or DNSSD.
-You will need to install the pcre library if you want regular expressions in it.
+You will need to install the pcre or pcre2 library if you want regular expressions in it.

 You need to get msys2 from https://msys2.org.
 Then install autoconf,